 With 40% of the population living less than 100 km from the coast, the sea offers enormous potential as an energy source both in France and worldwide.
-In addition to energy from tides and currents, the ENGIE Group is also developing another innovative area of expertise that contributes to the energy transition: thermal energy from the sea.
+In addition to energy from tides and currents, ENGIE is also developing another innovative area of expertise that contributes to the energy transition: thermal energy from the sea.

 How does marine geothermal work?

 Marine geothermal exploits the difference in temperature between warmer surface water and the cold water found at greater depths.
 Water is pumped from the sea through pipelines as long as 1 km to coastal facilities where heat exchangers and heat pumps are used to meet heating or cooling needs.
 The heated or cooled water is then piped to individual buildings.